jepsen-io/elle/README.markdown

 Here, Elle can infer the write-read relationship between T1 and T2 on the basis of their respective reads and writes.
 The write-write relationship between T2 and T1 is inferrable because T3 observed x = [1,2], which constrains the possible orders of appends.
-This is a G1c anomaly: read skew.
+This is a G1c anomaly: cyclic information flow.
 The `:cycle` field shows the operations in that cycle, and `:steps` shows the dependencies between each pair of operations in the cycle.
-Let's see that in text:
+Let's see that in
+text:

 ```sh
 $ cat out/G1c.txt